A Definition

 AUTHOR

 Pier Vittorio Aureli is co-founder of Dogma and teaches at the École Polytechnique Fédérale de Lausanne.
-His lastest book is Architecture and Abstraction (2023).
+His latest book is Architecture and Abstraction (2023).